Configure an Edge site with a Google Artifact Registry

 Google Artifact Registries that use the Workload Identity Federation for GKE authentication method are only supported for Edge sites installed on a GKE managed Kubernetes cluster.
 We recommend using a service account with GAR access on the GKE node level, however, you can use IAM authentication that doesn't require a specific service account on the cluster to pull container images.

-To install your Edge site on a GKE managed Kubernetes cluster with a Google Artifact Registry using the Workload Identity Federation for GKE authentication method, add the following flag to the installation command:
+To install your Edge site with container images stored within a Google Artifact Registry using the Workload Identity Federation for GKE authentication method, add the following flag to the installation command:

 --registry-url <url_for_registry>